-- [50] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the Court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Electricity Act they have the advantage of simplicity and transparency.
+- [53] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the Court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Electricity Act they have the advantage of simplicity and transparency.
 The Court recommended adopting a starting point for a penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors.
-The same applies to disciplinary proceedings under the Electricity Act. - [51] The Board adopted a starting point of a fine of \$1,500, an amount that was consistent with past penalties imposed by the Board for similar offending.
+The same applies to disciplinary proceedings under the Electricity Act. - [54] The Board adopted a starting point of a fine of \$2,500, an amount that was consistent with past penalties imposed by the Board for similar offending.
 The Board found that there were no aggravating factors but that there were mitigating factors.
-Principally, the Respondent cooperated and accepted his wrongdoing and was impacted by the actions of the builder.
-On the basis of the mitigating factors present, the Board has decided that a 50% reduction in the penalty is warranted.
-The fine is, accordingly, set at \$750.
+Principally, the Respondent cooperated and accepted his wrongdoing and showed remorse for his actions.
+Taking this into consideration, the Board has applied a 50% reduction in the fine, taking it to \$1,250.
+Further, his company has instigated new procedures to ensure this type of offending will not occur again.
+On the basis of the additional mitigating factor, the Board felt a further discount of \$250 was warranted.
+The fine is, accordingly, set at \$1,000.